energietransitie/twomes-p1-gateway-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository will contains the hardware designs, such as schematics and board layout files for the Twomes P1 Gateway device.
+This repository contains the hardware designs, such as [schematics](./pcb/Output_files/SCH/TwomesGateway.pdf) and board layout files for the Twomes P1 Gateway device.

 The associated firmware that you can run on this device can be found in [this repository](https://github.com/energietransitie/twomes-p1-gateway-firmware).